morosakubek2/sm_gsi_binary_rev_changer/README.md

 - Changes binary revision (SW REV) for non-system partitions (e.g., `vendor`, `product`, `odm`) and other images (e.g., `boot.img`, `vbmeta.img`) to any user-specified value.
 - Skips SW REV change for `system.img` when using GSI.
 - Supports sparse images (`simg2img`) and LZ4 compression.
+- Supports GSI images in `.xz` format (automatically decompresses).
 - Dynamically detects partitions and calculates `super.img` size, eliminating manual configuration.
-- Supports optional GSI image replacement via `-g/--gsi`.
 - Generates `AP_modified.tar` for flashing with Odin.
 - Compatible with Artix Linux (Arch-based) and other Linux distributions.